 Loss allowances for trade receivables and lease receivables are measured at an amount equal to lifetime expected credit loss.
 Lifetime expected credit losses are the expected credit losses that result from all possible default events over the expected life of a financial instrument.
 Lifetime expected credit loss is computed based on a provision matrix which takes in to account risk profiling of customers and historical credit loss experience adjusted for forward looking information.
 For other financial assets, expected credit loss is measured at the amount equal to twelve months expected credit loss unless there has been a significant increase in credit risk from initial recognition, in which case those are measured at lifetime expected credit loss.
 The company considers a trade receivables as default based on the assessment of individual circumstances.
-A specific credit loss is recognized based on an assessment of individual circumstances.
+A specific credit loss is recognized based on an assessment of individual circumstances i.e. liquidity issue with customers, Bankruptcy of customer, customer denying to pay due to change in management or any other reason etc. If the amount is disputed (i.e. customer deny to pay), Wipro involves lawyers from inhouse legal team or external lawyer if required.
+If the amount cannot be collected even after all the efforts made by Wipro, then such receivables are written off as bad debts after obtaining necessary approval.